kangkabseok2021/PVSimulator/README.md

 ## Define Consumer classes in src/consumer.py
 ### Consuming messages

-1. Run the consumer script to consume and save test messages: May create Images directory with
+1. Run the consumer script to consume and save test messages: May need to create Images directory with
     ```basg
     mkdir Images (in PVSimulator)
     ```